 Only those with excellent driving skills who can safely navigate narrow roads in reverse should take this route.

-Optional Route to Pavlova Strana
+Optional Route to Skadar and Pavlova Strana

 If you do not like the idea of driving on a very narrow, switchback road (or if you are driving to Pavlova Strana from Podgorica), there is an alternate route.
 While you are on M2.3, drive 5 km past Meterizi, turning right when you see a yellow sign pointing towards Rijeka Crnojevica.
 The viewpoint is located on this road (6.6 km after turning off of M2.3), just before arriving at the old hotel.
 This is still a relatively narrow road, but it is considerably wider than the crazy road I mentioned above.